ericps1/crts/README.md

 This documentation was formatted to create the crts-manual.pdf file using Doxygen which doesn't translate super neatly to the github page.

+> Please see the `crts-manual.pdf` in this repo for the complete CRTS documentation

 \tableofcontents
 # About {#About}